bitfocus/companion-module-android-tv/companion/HELP.md

  * Nothing works anymore
    - Try disabling and re-enabling the module
    - Try unpairing and re-pairing the TV.
-		- Uncheck the "Paired" checkbox in the Module Configuration and hit save button to clear saved credentials.
+		- Uncheck the **Paired** checkbox in the Module Configuration and hit save button to clear saved credentials.